 Our operating agreement with BUCKLER contains certain provisions to benefit and protect the Company, including (1) sharing in any (a) defined profits realized by BUCKLER from the anticipated financing spreads resulting from repurchase financing facilitated by BUCKLER, and (b) distributions from BUCKLER to its members of net cash receipts, and (2) the realization of anticipated savings from reduced clearing, brokerage, trading and administrative fees.
-There were no defined profits realized for the year ended December 31, 2017.
-In addition, the independent directors of the Company, must approve in their sole discretion, any third-party business engaged by BUCKLER and may cause BUCKLER to wind up and dissolve and promptly return certain subordinated loans we provide to BUCKLER (as described more below) if the independent directors reasonably determine that BUCKLER's ability to provide attractive securities transactions for the Company is materially adversely affected.
+In addition, the independent directors of the Company, must approve in their sole discretion, any third-party business engaged by BUCKLER and may cause BUCKLER to wind up and dissolve and promptly return certain subordinated loans we provide to BUCKLER as regulatory capital (as described more fully below) if the independent directors reasonably determine that BUCKLER's ability to provide attractive securities transactions for the Company is materially adversely affected.
 BUCKLER began trading operations on October 25, 2017.

-The Company has entered three subordinated loan agreements with BUCKLER, totaling \$105.0 million.
-The loans have a stated interest rate of zero, plus additional interest payable to us in an amount equal to the amount of interest earned by BUCKLER on the investment of the loan proceeds generally in government securities funds.
-In the first quarter of 2018, BUCKLER has paid the Company \$280 of interest on these loans.
+The Company has entered into three subordinated loan agreements with BUCKLER, totaling \$105.0 million.
+The loans have a stated interest rate of zero, plus additional interest payable to us in an amount equal to the amount of interest earned by BUCKLER on the investment of the loan proceeds, generally in government securities funds.
+In 2018, the Company earned \$2,019 of interest on these loans.
 The loans are repayable as follows:

-- \$25.0 million due April 25, 2020.
-BUCKLER may at its option after obtaining the approval of the Financial Industry Regulatory Authority repay all or a portion of the principal amount of the loan any time after April 21, 2018. - \$15.0 million due August 31, 2020.
-BUCKLER may at its option after obtaining the approval of the Financial Industry Regulatory Authority repay all or a portion of the principal amount of the loan any time after August 29, 2018. - \$65.0 million due August 31, 2019.
-BUCKLER may at its option after obtaining the approval of the Financial Industry Regulatory Authority repay all or a portion of the principal amount of the loan any time after August 29, 2018.
+- \$25.0 million due April 21, 2020.
+BUCKLER may at its option after obtaining the approval of the Financial Industry Regulatory Authority repay all or a portion of the principal amount of the loan. - \$15.0 million due August 31, 2020.
+BUCKLER may at its option after obtaining the approval of the Financial Industry Regulatory Authority repay all or a portion of the principal amount of the loan. - \$65.0 million due April 21, 2020.
+BUCKLER may at its option after obtaining the approval of the Financial Industry Regulatory Authority repay all or a portion of the principal amount of the loan.